pavanreddyml/genlogger/README.md

 GenLogging(generation=GenZ)
 ```

-This modifies the `logging` module in place and works seamlessly with your current setup. **Important:** Make sure you import `glogger` *after* importing the `logging` module.
+This modifies the `logging` module in place and works seamlessly with your current setup. **Important:** Make sure you import `genlogger` *after* importing the `logging` module.
 If you import it before and your system gets **COOKED**, well… that’s on you.
 We’re Gen Z; we don’t write tests. 😉

 # Contributing